joseph-flinn/site/frontend/posts/retro-success-non-prod-launch.md

 There were many lessons to be learned through the challenges.
 One of the biggest lessons was the importance of system documentation and data flow diagrams through the system.
-As an operator, I do not need to understand the inner workings of all of the pieces of the system, but I do need to be able to where the boundaries are between systems, what those systems do, and how they do it.
+As an operator, I do not need to understand the inner workings of all of the pieces of the system, but I do need to be able to see where the boundaries are between systems, what those systems do, and how they do it.
 It often seems like the easiest way to do this from the developer's perspective is to read the code.
 However, reading tens to hundreds of thousands of lines of code would take years to fully build up a working mental model if not actively developing in that codebase.